-You probably don’t think twice about turning on the news or checking your favorite outlet’s website for updates on what’s happening in the world.
+You probably don’t think twice about turning on the news or reading the latest stories online about what’s happening in the world.
 But did you know that too much news exposure can seriously harm your mental health and wellbeing?
-And while it’s good to stay in the loop, it’s more important that you take good care of yourself, which just might mean cutting back on your news intake.

-Dr. Ramani Durvasula—licensed clinical psychologist, psychology professor, and author—explains just how harmful this exposure can be to our mental and emotional wellbeing, as watching the news can set us up for a bad day and even a bad life: “These days, it’s not good.
+Too much news exposure can set us up for a bad day and even a bad life.
+Dr. Ramani Durvasula—Licensed Clinical Psychologist, Psychology Professor, and Author—drives this home, explaining just how harmful news exposure can be to our mental and emotional wellbeing: “These days, it’s not good.
 Watching the news can exacerbate a sense of vulnerability and danger in the world, create polarized and often angering perspectives, generate a sense of hopelessness and helplessness, or leave people feeling as though they are not enough.
-Obviously the simplest suggestion is to stop watching it—but in some ways, even if you make that effort, it still finds you.
+Obviously, the simplest suggestion is to stop watching it—but in some ways, even if you make that effort, it still finds you.
 In bars and restaurants, in the TV auto repair store, in an elevator (I even saw a TV on a gas pump).
-Much like any unhealthy stimulus in your environment, you need to learn to say no and regulate your uptake of it (e.g. you are able to say no to an extra helping of mashed potatoes or fast food—it’s the same idea).
+Much like any unhealthy stimulus in your environment, you need to learn to say no and regulate your uptake of it (e.g. you are able to say no to an extra helping of mashed potatoes or fast food—it’s the same idea).”

-2) Remove news apps from your phone.
-That being said, too much exposure is never good, even if your go-to news sources are reliable.
+As we’ve explained many times now, too much exposure is never good—even if your go-to news sources are reliable.
 So, consider deleting the news apps from your phone.
 This way, you aren’t tempted to check in every time you unlock your home screen nor do you run the risk of falling into a negative tailspin because of it.

-3) Limit your overall daily news intake.
-Lastly, take additional actions to cut back on your daily news intake.
+As an additional note, replace your news consumption with self-care.
 Instead of watching the news every morning while you get ready for work, put on some soothing music.
-Rather than turning on your TV to catch the news before you go to bed, truly unwind with a warm bubble bath.
+Rather than turning on your TV to catch the news before you go to bed, unwind with a warm bubble bath.
 Replace your news habits with healthier self-care techniques that’ll improve your mental health instead of destroying it.